Connectom Networking and Innovation Fund

 Prof. Dr. Carsten Stroh, THM, Department of Industrial Engineering and Management

+Artificial intelligence (AI) in production can be used in a wide range of corporate processes and bring about lasting effects.
+Systematic, automated collection of data generated directly in the machines during production allows consistent application of AI algorithms and supports more accurate predictions of actual resource utilization.
 Insights gained from the data can enable forecasts of output quantities and qualities or machine availability.Immediate effects of such intelligent machine and process monitoring are higher delivery reliability, more efficient utilization of resources in the company (incl. energy and resource efficiency) and increased transparency about the condition of the manufacturing equipment used.
-In order to advance the AI maturity level in SMEs, the high potential of the technology is to be demonstrated with the help of demonstrators in a real laboratory environment.
-In doing so, already set impulses for the introduction of AI can be used as leverage and, in addition to the already known application possibilities, systematic implementation can be started.
-Thus, in addition to the processes, the operational use in a laboratory environment is also shown with the help of demonstrators.
+In order to advance the level of AI maturity in SMEs, the high potential of the technology is to be illustrated with the help of demonstrators in a real laboratory environment.
+The impetus already given for the introduction of AI can be used as a lever and systematic implementation can be started in addition to the already known application possibilities.
+In addition to the processes, the operational use in a laboratory environment is also shown using demonstrators.

 Prof. Dr. Melanie Siegel, Darmstadt University of Applied Sciences, Department of Computer Science